 Do I have to pay for my medications at the time I pick them up from the Pharmacy?

 Can my parents or a friend pick-up my medication for me?

 Lab Procedures FAQ

 If your lab testing was ordered by someone outside of Watkins Health Services, the lab will send your test results to that provider.
-Please wait at least 3 days, then contact your provider's office for the results.
+Please contact your provider's office for the results.

 - lipid panels